What are the Best Soundproof Underlays?

 If you use a carpet underlay with your soundproofing underlay, you will need to raise the height of the carpet gripper rods.
 Perimeter edge strips fitted below the gripper rods will ensure the gripper rod is at the required height for your carpet.

-Secure the underlay mats with the High Tack Tape along the edges of the mates as they butt together.
+Secure the underlay mats with High Tack Tape along the edges as they butt together.

 Our 9mm interlocking MDF sheets over the acoustic underlay reduce any potential movement in laminate flooring and LVT.